 Content is king.
 Content is your gold.
 Good content will serve you forever more.

 Generally a high DA will help you get sponsored posts.
 I don’t ( incredibly rarely) do sponsored posts because they are against Google’s guidelines.
+A higher Da will get you higher in Google’s ranking quicker.
+But it won’t stay there if your content sucks.

 Don’t Write Stories or a Travel Diary, Give then Facts and Tips